Sense out of uncertainty, HR without borders

 The increasing difficulty in the European Union for an employer to sidestep liability for errors leading to a GDPR breach by their employees.

-Progress being made in UAE over Emiratisation targets
+Progress being made in the UAE over Emiratisation targets

 FedEE Flag Pic